mandric/kanso-bootstrap-fontawesome/README.md

 ## Docs

 You an browse the Bootstrap docs locally in the package directory under `bootstrap/docs/index.html` or check the website.
+Soon we will add the Font Awesome docs to also make them available locally, for now browse the website.

 ## Upgrading

-### 2.0.1-kanso.2

-Attaching images and js files by default now.
-You may have to adjust your less code to your sprite path as shown in the Icons section.

 ### 2.0.1-kanso.1

-The directory structure changed so instead of including lib/bootstrap.less you include less/bootstrap.less.
-You also need to update the sprite image path, see the Icons section above.
+Added font-awesome, and turned on by default.